Stretch factor for an elastic means how much that elastic can stretch.

 - Look for your value in the table bellow and see what your elastic stretch factor is.

-21 cm | 5 % |
+21 cm | 5% |

-22 cm | 10 % |
+22 cm | 10% |

-23 cm | 15 % |
+23 cm | 15% |

-24 cm | 20 % |
+24 cm | 20% |

-25 cm | 25 % |
+25 cm | 25% |

-26 cm | 30 % |
+26 cm | 30% |

-28 cm | 40 % |
+28 cm | 40% |

-30 cm | 50 % |
+30 cm | 50% |

-32 cm | 60 % |
+32 cm | 60% |

-34 cm | 70 % |
+34 cm | 70% |

-36 cm | 80 % |
+36 cm | 80% |

-38 cm | 90 % |
+38 cm | 90% |

-40 cm | 100 % |
+40 cm | 100% |

 Examples

-The blue line shows where 20 cm are.
+The blue line shows where 20 cm is.
 But the right red arrow shows that the elastic stretch to 28 cm.
 From the table above we see that this elastic has a 40% stretch factor.